 - Spray the pan with apple cider vinegar and wipe it out with paper towels.

-- If needed I may put a very thin coat of oil in my pan.
+- When needed a very thin coat of oil can be wiped in the pan to keep food from sticking.

 - If I am putting it away to store I really don’t like to put the oil in my pan because it can go rancid.
-I put a paper towel hanging out of the Dutch oven to soak up any moisture.
+Place a paper towel hanging out of the Dutch oven to soak up any moisture.
 Then I put the lid on and put it away.
-Make sure it is really dry before putting it away.
+However, make sure it is really dry before putting it away.
 You can put it on a low heat source to make sure it is dry.

 When taking a pan out of storage